MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-enterprise-search-center.md

 ---
-title: "Switch to an Enterprise Search Center in SharePoint Online" ms.author: tlarsen
+title: "Switch from a Basic to an Enterprise Search Center in SharePoint Online" ms.author: tlarsen
 author: tklarsen
 manager: arnek